Lehi (Lohamei Herut Yisrael)

 After the establishment of the state Juli came to Jerusalem and participated in the battle to free the Old City.

-Nelli Langsfelder (“Hadarah,” b.
-1920 in Vienna to Alexander and Klara Fischer), Juli’s best friend, had come to Palestine as part of the “illegal” immigration organized by Betar, known as Af-al-Pi (in spite of).
-She served for two years in the Betar work brigades before being accepted into the ranks of the IZL; when Lehi broke away, she joined it.
+Born in 1920 in Vienna to Alexander and Klara Fischer, Nelli Langsfelder (“Hadarah”), Juli’s best friend, had come to Palestine as part of the “illegal” immigration organized by Betar, known as Af-al-Pi (“in spite of”).
+She served for two years in the Betar work brigades before being accepted into the ranks of the I.Z.L.; when Lehi broke away, she joined it.

 The Haganah discovered her whereabouts, but she managed to evade those sent to follow her.
 She left Tel Aviv and went to the moshav of Merhavyah in the Jezreel Valley, where she met Ya’akov Banai, who obtained work for her with the Gabbai family as a domestic, “including much laundry.”
 She continued her activity in Haifa, where she was arrested in May 1942, and was imprisoned in Bethlehem until July 1946.
-Ten months later, having resumed her underground activity, she was arrested after the attack on the King David Hotel.
-Finally released in May 1948, she joined the Eighth Battalion of the IDF (the Armored Battalion, together with other Lehi members.
+Ten months later, having resumed her underground activity, she was arrested after the I.Z.L.’s attack on the King David Hotel, when 91 British, Arab, and Jewish soldiers and civilians were killed in an explosion.
+After her release in May 1948, she joined the Eighth Battalion of the Israel Defense Forces together with other Lehi members.

-Ruth Amikam-Schechter (“Noa”), originally Gertrud, was born on May 16, 1921 in Vienna to Berta and Benjamin Schechter.
-At the age of thirteen she and her sister Belle joined Betar, where she was imbued with love of Erez Israel and a desire to go on aliyah.
-She came to Erez Israel as an “illegal” immigrant, served in the Betar work brigades and joined Stern upon the split from the IZL.
+Ruth Amikam-Schechter (“Noa”), originally Gertrud, was born on May 16, 1921, in Vienna to Berta and Benjamin Schechter.
+At the age of thirteen she and her sister Belle joined Betar, where she was imbued with love of Erez Israel and a desire make Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.aliyah.
+She came to Palestine as an “illegal” immigrant, served in the Betar work brigades and joined Stern upon the split from the I.Z.L.
 She engaged in ramified underground activity before being arrested in Netanyah in 1941.
 In 1943 she was released to house arrest, but continued her Lehi activity in the Intelligence Section (Section 6) and as a runner between the Lehi Central Committee and the Central Jerusalem Prison, under the guise of visits to a friend.
-Since the establishment of the state, Ruth has been active in memorializing the Lehi heritage through historical documentation and personal humanitarian acts, which have made her a major source of assistance.
+Since the establishment of the state, Ruth has been active historical documentation and memorialization of the Lehi.

-Following the escape from detention of “Michael” (Yizhak Shamir) at the end of 1942, some eight months after Stern’s death, Lehi began to recover from this blow and to reorganize.
-Almost a year later, on November 1, 1943, twenty Lehi members broke out of the Mazra’a detention camp through a seventy–meter-long tunnel that they dug.
+Lehi suffered a blow to its organization when Stern died in February 1942.
+Some eighth months later, however, following the escape from detention of “Michael” (Yizhak Shamir) the group began to recover and to reorganize.
+Almost a year later, on November 1, 1943, twenty Lehi members broke out of the Mazra’a detention camp through a 70–meter-long tunnel that they dug.
 The escape infused the underground with new energy and strength.

-Women were an important factor in most areas of the organization’s activity.
+Women participated in most areas of the organization’s activity.
 They participated in individual acts of terror, in the mining of transportation routes—roads, railroad tracks, bridges, airfields, and the like—as well as of buildings connected with transportation, such as the railroad workshops and other such targets.
 A number of women were appointed as heads of sections, including the Youth and Recruitment Sections.

-Geula Cohen (“Ilana,” b.
-December 18, 1925 in Tel Aviv to Yosef and Miriam Cohen) studied at the Lewinsky Teachers’ Seminary but was expelled for defending the activities of Lehi.
+Geulah Cohen (“Ilana”), born December 18, 1925 in Tel Aviv to Yosef and Miriam Cohen, studied at the Lewinsky Teachers’ Seminary but was expelled for defending the activities of Lehi.
 Possessed of impressive perseverance and intelligence, she immediately served as a counselor in the Youth Section and was the most outstanding of the women broadcasters on the underground’s clandestine radio.
 Cohen fulfilled this task unfailingly until February 1946, when the transmitter, at 3 Hashomer Street in Tel Aviv, was discovered and she and the entire radio team were arrested by the British while on the air.

 Cohen was also the first woman to escape from prison after two failed breakout attempts.
 The third time, she succeeded in escaping from the hospital in Jerusalem to which she had been transferred after becoming ill.
 Taking advantage of a staged fight between Yosef Abu-Ghosh and his friends, she put on Arab woman’s clothing which had been concealed in the bathroom and left the hospital by the front door.
 Yosef Abu-Ghosh and his friends were arrested.
 Once free, she resumed broadcasting and devoted herself totally to underground activity.